Ron Hines DVM PhD

 Bring a stool specimen with you.
 Do not feed the puppy within four hours of the car ride (firsts rides often cause nausea).
 Bring all the paperwork that accompanied the pup when you purchased it.
 Be aware that many States have “pet lemon” laws that protect you.

-Puppies should get booster vaccinations every 2-3 weeks for canine distemper, canine adenovirus, parvovirus and corona virus.
+Puppies should get booster vaccinations every 2-3 weeks for canine distemper, canine adenovirus, parvovirus and coronavirus.
 They should also be wormed several times with pyrantel pamoate.
 If they have tapeworms too, they need a medicine specifically for that. (read here)

 Many puppies come with a few roundworms and some with hookworms.
 This is not necessarily the breeder’s fault when it is roundworms that are found. (ref) Puppies should receive a rabies vaccination at 12-16 weeks of age.
-I prefer they not receive leptospirosis or Lyme disease vaccination.
+I prefer they don’t receive leptospirosis or Lyme disease vaccination.
 Rely on just isolating the pup from sources of those diseases until it is mature.

 When the mother’s immunity (passive immunity) is still present in the puppy, these vaccines do not work.
 Veterinarians give multiple vaccinations because they do not know exactly when the puppy’s immune system is ready to protect it.
 The 8-9 week vaccinations often does not work because mother’s antibody still in the puppy’s system neutralizes the virus before the puppies own immune system has time to develop antibodies.
 But if waited until 16-18 weeks to give these shots, some puppies with low maternal antibody levels would have already caught the diseases.